 “Because I saw the way you looked at her, and I saw the way she looked at you, and realized I couldn’t rule without my head.”

 I chuckled.
 The way he spoke about Lunara vivified her in my mind.
 What a strange woman, as if Lat made her from the clay of another world.
-Her hair outshone pure gold, yet she was tan from training under the sun, and her small hands rough from squeezing the hilts of swords.
+Her hair outshone pure gold, yet she was tan from training under the sun and her small hands roughened from squeezing sword hilts.

 A janissary went about the room and relit the candles on the ornate hanging lamps, giving us a bit more light.